alan-turing-institute/monitoring-ecosystem-resilience/CONTRIBUTING.md

 ## Making a change with a pull request

-We appreciate all contributions to monitoring-ecosystem-resilience.
+We appreciate all contributions to gee_pipeline.
 **THANK YOU** for helping us.

-All project management, conversations and questions related to the project happens here in the [monitoring-ecosystem-resilience repository][monitoring-ecosystem-resilience-repo].
+All project management, conversations and questions related to the project happens here in the [gee_pipeline repository][gee_pipeline-repo].

 In brief, the structure for making a contribution is as follows:
 1. Identify a specific change that needs to be made to the repository.
 Open a new issue (after checking one does not already exist!) and describe the change, include why you are making it.